ArthurClemens/mithril-hookup/README.md

 ### With other hooks

-Hook functions are always called at first render.
+Hook functions are always called at the first render.

 For subsequent renders, an optional second parameter can be passed to define if it should rerun: